WatchtowerProtocol/cautious-bassoon/5_Requirements.md

 # 🗒️ Engineering Definitions & Requirements

-In this section the requirements are detailed for the defined system in the engineering model.
+In this section definitions and requirements are detailed for the system.
 Requirements for system variables, associated mechanisms, actors' admissible actions, initial and settlement conditions.

 </br>
 <a name="defs"></a>